-- Use of decks and balconies on the second story to reduce the two story vertical mass along the street frontage.
-The decks and balconies shall extend a minimum of two (2) feet beyond the lower story and constitute a minimum of twenty (20) percent of the width of the front facade. - Keep the second floor exterior wall heights lower than twelve (12) feet.
-Wall height measured from second floor to top of plate where the roof meets the wall. - Locate chimneys on an internal wall or centered on a gable end.
+- Keep the second floor exterior wall heights lower than twelve (12) feet.
+Wall height is measured from second floor to top of plate where the roof meets the wall. - Locate chimneys on an internal wall or centered on a gable end.